powsybl/.github/CONTRIBUTING.md

 A quorum (50% + 1 of the total number of Committers) is required for the vote to be valid.

 All Committers may participate in these votes.

+If a Committer wants to relinquish his or her Committer rights on one or several repositories, no vote is needed.
+A simple PR is enough (else opened or approved by the Committer).